Dreams (The Cranberries song): Dario G version

 English electronic music trio Dario G covered the song as "Dream to Me", with vocals provided by Ingrid Straumstøyl.
-Released on 22 January 2001 as the lead single from their second album, In Full Colour, this version reached number one in Romania and the top 10 in Austria, Germany, and the United Kingdom.
+O'Riordan's vocals were originally used for the track, but Dario G were not permitted to use them, so they had to re-record the song.
+Released on 22 January 2001 as the lead single from their second album, In Full Colour, "Dream to Me" reached number one in Romania and the top 10 in Austria, Germany, and the United Kingdom.